gabber-dev/gabber/README.md

 The repository service is a very thin local http server reponsible for fetching and saving apps and subgraphs.
 All entities are stored in the `.gabber` directory.
 It runs on port `8001`.

+## SDKs
+Gabber provides SDKs to help you integrate these services into your applications quickly.
+These SDKs handle authentication, API calls, and streaming where supported.

+Currently available SDKs include:
+- JavaScript/TypeScript — for Node.js and browser clients
+- Python — for backend integrations and quick prototyping
+- React- for

+Refer to the SDK documentation in the main Gabber repo for installation and usage details.

+## Example Apps
+This repository includes example applications demonstrating how to use Gabber services together.
+To explore them:
+1. Run the repository locally (`make all` or run each service individually).
+2. Navigate to the **Examples** tab in the dashboard.
+3. Choose a sample app and follow the instructions.

+These examples showcase real-world usage patterns for voice, text, and multimodal AI.

 ## Community
 Gabber is source-available and developer-first — we’d love for you to build with us.